NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Rokoan Arts.md

 Ancestral spirits have begun to bond themselves to you, granting you powers characteristic of a rokoa.
-You can cast [[Spells/Speak with Animals|Speak with Animals]] and [[Spells/Status|Status]] as primal innate spells once per day each.
+You can cast [[Speak with Animals|Speak with Animals]] and [[Status|Status]] as primal innate spells once per day each.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*